Welcome to St. Augustine, the city that's been around longer than your great-great-great-grandparents (and probably has more stories to tell)!

 But it’s not just art on display at the Lightner Museum.

-The Lightner Museum is open seven days a week from 9 AM – 5 PM and general admission for adults costs $15 per person.
+The Lightner Museum is open seven days a week from 9 AM to 5 PM, and general admission for adults costs $15 per person.

 There are, however, special discounts for seniors, college students, active military, and children.

-Visit the Lightner Museum’s official website for special events details.
+Visit the Lightner Museum’s official website for details on special events.

 7. The Old St. Augustine Jail